Skip to content

 The Largest Mosque in the World and What Makes It So Impressive

 The Faisal Mosque is a mosque in Islamabad, Pakistan.
 It is the 5th largest mosque in the world and the largest in South Asia.
-The Faisal Mosque is located on the foothills of Margala hills in Pakistan’s capital city of Islamabad.
+The Faisal Mosque is located on the foothills of Margala Hills in Pakistan’s capital city of Islamabad.
 The mosque features a contemporary design consisting of 8 sides of a concrete shell.
 It is motivated by the design of a typical Bedouin tent.
 It is a major tourist attraction in Pakistan.
 The mosque is a contemporary and significant piece of Islamic architecture.
-The construction of the mosque started in 1976 after a 28-million-dollar donation from Saudi King Faisal.
+The mosque’s construction started in 1976 after a 28-million-dollar donation from Saudi King Faisal.
 The mosque is named after King Faisal.

 Leave a comment